cloud-bulldozer/browbeat/rally-plugins/README.md

 This Rally plugin utilizes both Neutron and Nova utilities This Rally plugin will create a network then. launch a guest within that network.
 This plugin will also attempt to ping the guest, to make sure connectivity works.

 #### Assumptions
-This Plugin assumes the following networking toplogy :
+For this work, we suggest using the admin tenant.
+With Rally this can be done by creating a env file with the ExistingUsers field. *** Provide example ***.
+This plugin also assumes the following networking toplogy :
 ```
 [ Rally Host ] --- Link to tenant nework --- [ Router ] -- [ tenant networks ] -- Guests
 ```
 We suggest this method, so you do not have to have a 1:1 connection:tenant network.

 *** The below JSON needs updating to show that we need to pass a router t othe plugin.

 #### Example json
 ```